Fishing - Where to Fish For Largemouth Bass in Lakes by Season

 Pitching and Flipping

-Pitching is ideal when you want slightly more distance and control.
+Pitching works well when you want slightly more distance and control.
 Flipping is useful for very close-range work in dense cover.
 Both methods reduce splash and help you keep the bait in the strike zone longer.
-In largemouth bass fishing, that combination often makes a difference when fish are tucked tightly against structure.
+In largemouth bass fishing, that combination often matters when fish are tucked tightly against structure.

 Topwater Fishing

-Few experiences in largemouth bass fishing are as satisfying as a topwater strike.
+Few things in largemouth bass fishing are as dramatic as a topwater strike.
 Topwater fishing is most effective during low-light periods such as early morning, late evening, or overcast days.
 Bass are more likely to feed near the surface when visibility is lower and prey appears vulnerable.

 Poppers, walking baits, frogs, and buzzbaits all have their place.
 The best choice depends on the cover and the mood of the fish.
 Frogs excel over mats and heavy vegetation.
 Walking baits can cover water and draw fish from a distance.
 Poppers work well near docks, points, and calm shorelines.

-The most important rule in topwater fishing is restraint.
-Many anglers strike too quickly after a blowup.
-It is usually better to wait for the fish to load the rod before setting the hook.
-That small patience can save many missed opportunities.
+One important rule: do not strike too quickly after a blowup.
+Many anglers react before the fish has fully taken the bait.
+It is usually better to wait until you feel the fish load the rod before setting the hook.
+That little bit of patience can save many missed opportunities.

 Finesse Presentations